Strummer Week: The Movies

 Rude Boy excerpt

 Joe’s next foray into film would be his own creation Hell W10.
 Written and directed by Joe in the summer of 1983, the black and white gangster film featured members of the Clash as well as their friends and business associates.
 The film was thought lost until, as the story goes, a rough copy was purchased out of the back of a car by a pair of fans.
-The found film was given a Clash-driven soundtrack and can be found on … Continue reading
+The … Continue reading